marijanbeg/2019-paper-bloch-point-stability/README.md

 ## Micromagnetic simulations

-Simulations scripts used to run micromagneyic simulations using [Finmag](https://github.com/fangohr/finmag) are in `src/` directory.
+Simulation scripts used to run micromagnetic simulations using [Finmag](https://github.com/fangohr/finmag) are in `src/` directory.
 In order to run them, please run

     make all

 Micromagnetic simulations will be run inside [Docker](https://www.docker.com/) container, which contains all the necessary software.
 Therefore, please make sure you have Docker installed on your machine.
 Installation instructions can be found [here](https://docs.docker.com/install/).
 Runtime is approximatelly 2 hours.

 If you would like only to reproduce the plots from the publication, there is no need to run micromagnetic simulations again, because all the `*.pkl` files required are already a part of this repository.
 However, VTK files of vector fields are not a part of it due to their size.
 Acordingly, if you would like to create them, please run micromagnetic simulations again (`make all`).
+For the visualisation and the analysis of VTK files, package like [Paraview](https://www.paraview.org/) can be used.

 ## Figures

-Scripts for creating Figures 2, 3, and 4 from the publication are in Jupyter notebooks which can be found in `figures/` directory.
+Scripts for creating plots in Figures 2, 3, and 4 from the publication are in Jupyter notebooks which can be found in `figures/` directory.
 These notebooks can also be run in the cloud via [Binder](https://mybinder.org/v2/gh/marijanbeg/2019-paper-bloch-point-stability/master?filepath=index.ipynb).
 This does not require you to have anything installed and no files will be created on your machine.

 ## License